Inn on the Park

 Across the current dataset, 20 of 20 listings have the MLS inclusion code ACWIUN for window AC, indicating consistent agent reporting.
 At least three separate remarks explicitly mention window units, e.g., 'a new window AC installed in 2024,' 'in the comfort of your window ac,' and 'new glazed windows, window AC.'
 This combination of checkbox data and detailed remarks from multiple listings provides strong evidence that window AC units are a standard feature in this building.

-Strong MLS evidence: 19/20 current listings explicitly flag CONCRE in construction materials.
-None of the public remarks explicitly mention construction type (no contrasting agent remarks), but the consistent MLS entries across many listings indicate the building is constructed of concrete.
-Confidence is high due to the overwhelming and consistent MLS coding across listings.
+Strong MLS evidence: 19 of 20 current listings include CONCRE in construction materials.
+None of the public remarks explicitly mention construction type, but the high prevalence across multiple agent-submitted listings indicates the building is concrete construction; evidence appears consistent across listings rather than a single outlier.

 No analysis available